The Social Challenges Of Being A Vegan

 If you’re transitioning to become a vegan, expect to come across these myths, stereotypes, and beliefs from society.
 Be prepared for them and overcome this mental challenge in your journey of veggin’!

-True Story: When I was working for a professional shredding service as a secretary I was ridiculed for my decision to go vegan.
+True Story: When I was working for a towing service as a dispatcher I was ridiculed for my decision to go vegan.
 It didn’t help matters that my boss was a fitness fanatic who worked out everyday and built a great body through a protein rich diet.
 I stuck to my decision and used that criticism as my fuel and motivation.
 Now that I’m in the best shape I’ve ever been in and he’s witnessed my journey, I’m getting the last laugh and he’s no longer making those silly comments.
 WIN for me!!

 Side Note: Going vegan has given me the energy to assist my husband with his landscaping business so that we can have more quality time together.
 I love being outdoors and it’s a great change of pace from my full time sedentary job.